-This document is the second national report of the Plurinational State of Bolivia generated to comply with the provisions established by the Joint Convention on the Safety of Spent Nuclear Fuel Management and on the Safety of Radioactive Waste Management, said convention entered into force for our country on December 15, 2019.
+This document is the first national report of the Plurinational State of Bolivia generated to comply with the provisions established by the Joint Convention on the Safety of Spent Fuel Management and on the Safety of Radioactive Waste Management, said convention entered into force for our country on December 15, 2019.

-The preparation of this report is in charge of the Authority of Control of Electricity and Nuclear Technology (AETN) that is in charge of the regulation, inspection, supervision and control of the safe use of practices and facilities framed by current regulations, ensuring the protection of people and the environment nationwide.
-For the preparation of this document, the guidelines established in the informative circular INFCIRC /604/Rev.3 (2015) on guidelines for the form and structure of national reports of the Joint Convention on the Safety of Spent Fuel Management and on the Safety of Radioactive Waste Management.
+The preparation of this report is in charge of the Authority of Control of Electricity and Nuclear Technology (AETN) that is in charge of the regulation, inspection, supervision and control of the safe use of practices and facilities framed by current regulations, ensuring the protection of people and the environment nationwide.For the preparation of this document, the guidelines established in the informative circular INFCIRC /604/Rev.3 (2015) on guidelines for the form and structure of national reports of the Joint Convention on the Safety of Spent Fuel Management and on the Safety of Radioactive Waste Management.

-The data in this report correspond to what is available as of 31 January 2024.

-It should be noted that our country does not currently have any nuclear facilities in operation; however, there is a 200 kW Research Reactor, under construction and duly licensed by the Regulatory Authority, which is under the responsibility of the Bolivian Nuclear Energy Agency (ABEN), the state-owned operating entity.
-For this reason, the report will focus solely on radiological facilities and the safety of radioactive waste management at these facilities.
-The management and safety of spent nuclear fuel will be addressed in subsequent reports with the operation of a 200 kW research reactor in our country.
+The data in this report correspond to what is available as of 30 September 2020.
+It should be noted that currently our country does not have facilities for this reason; the report will focus only on facilities radiological and the safety of radioactive waste management in these installations.
+The management and safety of spent fuel will be covered in subsequent reports with the implementation of a research reactor of 200 kW in our country.

-In June 2016, the Bolivian Institute of Nuclear Science and Technology (IBTEN), former Regulatory Authority, approved the issuance of the institutional license for the radioactive waste management facility "Centralized Temporary Storage - CIAN" Category 4 and 5, which became the responsibility of ABEN, the state operating entity, since May 2019.
+In June 2016, the Bolivian Institute of Nuclear Science and Technology (IBTEN) former Regulatory Authority approved the issuance of the institutional license for the radioactive waste management facility "Centralized Temporary Warehouse - CIAN" and that became the responsibility of ABEN since May 2019.